sedflix/FlashKernelTester/README.md

 # FlashKernelTester

-This is my attempt to make compiling of custom linux kernel(for kernel dev) followed by their super fast testing while booting.
-All this has been made as easy as possible.
+This is my attempt to make compiling of custom linux kernel(for kernel dev) followed by their fast testing while booting.

 ## Prereq: